-- We tested the effectiveness of controls over management's review of the periodic calculation of the valuation for obsolete or excess inventory, or inventory that is not of saleable quality. - We tested management's process for determining the valuation of inventory, including: - We evaluated the appropriateness of specified inputs supporting management's estimate, including the historic inventory trends and the demand forecasts. - We tested the demand forecasts by obtaining documentation to support customer orders, historical and future sales used in the Company's analysis. - We evaluated the appropriateness of management's methodology and assumptions used in developing the estimate, including item-specific estimates about the timing or level of demand for a specific part. - We evaluated management's ability to accurately estimate obsolete, excess, or inventory that is not of saleable quality by comparing actual results to management's historical estimates. - We evaluated inventory write-offs subsequent to December 31, 2020, for indications that the estimate for obsolete, excess, or inventory that is not of saleable quality may be understated.
+- We tested the effectiveness of controls over management's review of the periodic calculation of the valuation for obsolete or excess inventory, as well as inventory that is not of saleable quality. - We tested management's process for determining the valuation of inventory, including: - We evaluated the appropriateness of specified inputs supporting management's estimate, including the historic inventory trends and the demand forecasts. - We tested the demand forecast for inventory on-hand by obtaining documentation to support customer orders, historical and future sales used in the Company's analysis. - We evaluated the appropriateness of management's methodology and assumptions used in developing the estimate, including item specific estimates about the timing or level of demand for a specific part. - We evaluated management's ability to accurately estimate obsolete or excess inventory, as well as inventory that is not of saleable quality by comparing actual results to management's historical estimates. - We evaluated inventory write-offs subsequent to December 31, 2021 for indications that the estimate for obsolete or excess inventory, as well as inventory that is not of saleable quality may be understated.